-Unfortunately, very few foods contain significant amounts of this vitamin.The best dietary sources of vitamin D are (23):
+While very few foods contain significant amounts of this vitamin, the best dietary sources are (

-- Fatty fish, such as salmon, mackerel, sardines or trout: A small, 3-ounce serving of cooked salmon (85 g) contains 75% of the RDI.
+- Fatty fish.
+Salmon, mackerel, sardines, and trout are rich in vitamin D. A small, 3-ounce (85-gram) serving of cooked salmon provides 75% of the DV.

-- Egg yolks: One large egg yolk contains 7% of the RDI.
+- Egg yolks.
+One large egg yolk contains 7% of the DV.

-Bottom Line: Vitamin D deficiency is very common.
-Symptoms include muscle weakness, bone loss, increased risk of fractures and soft bones in children.
-It is very difficult to get sufficient amounts from diet alone.
+Vitamin D deficiency is very common.
+Symptoms include muscle weakness, bone loss, an increased risk of fractures, and — in children — soft bones.
+It is very difficult to get sufficient amounts from your diet alone.

 Vitamin B12, also known as cobalamin, is a water-soluble vitamin.

-It is essential for blood formation, as well as for brain and nerve function.
+It is essential for blood formation, as well as brain and nerve function.

-Every cell in your body needs B12 to function normally, but the body is unable to produce it.
-Therefore, we must get it from food or supplements.
+Every cell in your body needs B12 to function normally, but your body is unable to produce it.
+Therefore, you must get it from food or supplements.

-Vitamin B12 is only found in animal foods (with the exception of nori seaweed and tempeh — see here).
+B12 is only found in sufficient amounts in animal foods, although certain types of seaweed may provide small quantities.
 Therefore, people who do not eat animal products are at an increased risk of deficiency.

-One common symptom of vitamin B12 deficiency is megaloblastic anemia, which is a blood disorder that enlarges the red blood cells.
+One common symptom of vitamin B12 deficiency is megaloblastic anemia, which is a blood disorder that enlarges your red blood cells.

-- Eggs: Each whole egg provides about 6% of the RDI.
+- Eggs.
+One whole egg provides about 6% of the DV.

-- Milk products: One cup of whole milk provides about 18% of the RDI.
+- Milk products.
+One cup (240 ml) of whole milk contains about 18% of the DV.

-Bottom Line: Vitamin B12 deficiency is very common, especially in vegetarians and the elderly.
-The most common symptoms include a blood disorder, impaired brain function and elevated homocysteine levels.
+Vitamin B12 deficiency is very common, especially in vegetarians, vegans, and older adults.
+The most common symptoms include blood disorders, impaired brain function, and elevated homocysteine levels.

-The calcium concentration in the blood is tightly regulated, and any excess is stored in bones.
-If there is lack of calcium in the diet, calcium is released from the bones.
+The calcium concentration in your blood is tightly regulated, and any excess is stored in bones.
+If your intake is lacking, your bones will release calcium.